lvansnippenburg/javascript-tweepskey/README.md

 This was fun for a while

-~~Kijk op www.tweepskey.com wat de bedoeling was.
-Helaas geen tijd om de code te onderhouden. ~~
+<del>Kijk op www.tweepskey.com wat de bedoeling was.
+Helaas geen tijd om de code te onderhouden.</del>